jimrthy/frereth-cp/README.md

 ## Status

-Not even pre-alpha.
-I have most of the handshake translated, and I've been able to round-trip a single echo message without encryption or network access, but there's still a lot to be done.
+The preliminary translation work is done, though I'm not happy with it.

+Writing C idioms in clojure was a terrible approach.
+Now that I understand what's going on, I'm strongly inclined to rewrite it more idiomatically.

-In retrospect, this probably wasn't a great idea.
+Alternatively, writing low-level networking code in a really high-level language probably wasn't a great idea.
 A pure java implementation seems like it would have been a much wiser choice.